-- Parasomnias are abnormal movements or behaviours that happen when you're asleep. - They also occur as you're waking up or when light sleep changes to deep sleep (REM sleep). - During deep sleep people with this sleep disorder may move their arms and legs vigorously, possibly injuring themselves or their bed partner. - Parasomnia is more common in people with Parkinson's and can even be an early sign of Parkinson's before other symptoms develop. - If you or your bed partner notice any unusual behaviour during sleep, you should discuss this with your GP or specialist team - Night-time hallucinations can be a side effect of medication, or be due to other causes, such as an infection so again this is important to discuss with your GP or team.
+- Parasomnias are abnormal movements or behaviours that happen when you're asleep. - They also occur as you're waking up or when light sleep changes to deep sleep (REM sleep). - During deep sleep people with this sleep disorder may move their arms and legs vigorously, possibly injuring themselves or their bed partner. - Parasomnia is more common in people with Parkinson's. - If you or your bed partner notice any unusual behaviour during sleep, you should discuss this with your GP or specialist team - Night-time hallucinations can be a side effect of medication so discuss with your team.